t3chstacity/t3chstacity.github-io/README.md

 # Responsive Coffee Website

-This website is a mobile-friendly and responsive website for a coffee shop.
-It allows visitors to explore the menu items, and contact the business.
+This website is a mobile-friendly and responsive website for a portfolio page.
+It allows potential and prospective clients to explore the menu items, and contact the business.

 ## Features